LOGISTICS

 Attendance Requirements

-Mandatory attendance - project presentations, last 2 weeks
+Mandatory attendance - project presentations, last 3 lectures

 Must be present even if you're not presenting on that day